esharri2/ja-author-site/site/events/virtual-workshop-fiction-in-a-flash-march.md

   feedback/first impressions on writing you produce in our week.

-  To enroll in this four week workshop, visit the Iowa Summer Writing Festival: [link](https://iowasummerwritingfestival.uiowa.edu/events/1766/setting-art-writing-world)
+  To enroll in this weeklong workshop, visit the Iowa Summer Writing Festival: [link](https://iowasummerwritingfestival.uiowa.edu/events/1766/setting-art-writing-world)
 date: 2025-03-05T00:00:15.976Z
 ---